bobbycodder/bobbycodder/README.md

 - 👯 I’m looking to collaborate on **Data Science Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/bobbycodder?tab=repositories](https://github.com/bobbycodder?tab=repositories)
+- 👨‍💻 All of my projects are available at [Github/bobbycodder](https://github.com/bobbycodder?tab=repositories)

 - 📫 How to reach me **pawanmodikct81@gmail.com**

+- - Connect with me on LinkedIn 🤝: [Divyansh Modi](https://www.linkedin.com/in/divyansh-modi『ディビアンシュ-モデ』-0830641ab)

-- ⚡ Fun fact **I Think I Am Funny**
+- ⚡ Fun fact **curious for data!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">